-How to get to Seminyak
+How to get to Seminyak in Bali

 Seminyak is about 10km north of Ngurah Rai International Airport in Bali, Indonesia.